vazmigue/networking-iberia/3-hybrid-dns/30-dns-testing.md

   <b>NOTE: Please enable real-time logging in the Bind DNS server as instructed above for this question.</br>
   Log into the DataCenter server via terminal and issue a dig command for "np2.aws.example.com".
 Wait 15 seconds and repeat the operation.
 Why do you just see a single entry in the log despite issuing 2 separate DNS queries?</b></br>
   </summary><p>
   It's all about DNS ttl.
-The "np2.aws.example.com" domain is hosted within an Internal Hosted Zone in Route 53.
+The "np2.aws.example.com" domain is hosted within a Private Hosted Zone in Route 53.
 There is a 30 second TTL value defined for this domain.
 The Bind Server will honor that and won't send further queries for the domain until the TTL is expired.<p>
   <img src="../images/hosted_zone_ttls.png">
  </details>